Graduate Program Application Steps

 Applications are submitted electronically (graduate.lmu.edu/apply/).
 Feel free to start the application and submit when you're ready.
 You can return as many times as you like before completing/submitting.

 We accept and review applications on a rolling basis throughout the year.
-Candidates may begin the program in any semester (Fall, Spring, Summer I or Summer II).
+Candidates may begin the program in the following semesters: Fall (end of August), Summer I (mid-May) or Summer II (end of June).
 Most classes are offered synchronously online.

 Submit or arrange for submission of three items: